GhoulofGSG9/Ghouls-Balance-Mod/README.md

         - Autoselect upgrades at spawn
             - At spawn, previously selected upgrades will be reapplied if they are still available.
             - If the player hasn't previously selected an upgrade for an available trait, a random one will be applied at spawn.

+        - Crush
+            - Requires a Shift Hive (instead of a Crag Hive)

         - Silence
-            - Removed Silence

-        - Phantom
-            - Added the Phantom upgrade back to the game
-            - Phantom cloaks you while moving slowly
-            - Phantom lets you move and attack structures almost silently
+            - Doesn't affect attack sounds anymore
-            - Requires a Shade Hive
+            - Requires a Shade Hive (instead of a Shift Hive)

         - Vampirism
             - Now requires a Crag Hive (instead of a Shade Hive)